artefactual/atom-docs/user-manual/glossary/glossary.rst

     generating :term:`value lists <value list>` and :term:`access points
     <access point>`.
 See :ref:`terms`.

+  Converse term
+    A :term:`term` that has an inverse reciprocal relationship to another term in the same :term:`taxonomy`.
+Converse term relationships can be managed via a term's :term:`edit page`; currently converse relationships are only used in the Actor relations taxonomy, though the field is available in all term edit pages.
+Examples of default converse terms include: *is the parent of* and *is the child of*, or *is the employer of* and *is the employee of*.
+Actor relation terms are used in the ISAAR Relationships dialogue to establish relationshps between
+    :term:`authority records <authority record>`.
+When one term is added as a relationship qualifier to an authority record, its converse term will automatically appear on the related authority record.
+A term whose converse is itself (e.g. *is the sibling of*) is known as a :term:`self-reciprocal term`.
+For more information, see:
+    :ref:`add-converse-term` and :ref:`link-two-authority-records`.

   Corporate body
     The International Council on Archives (`ICA <http://www.ica.org/>`__) defines a corporate body as "An organization or group of persons that